Updated 12:00 pm CDT, Tuesday, April 17th, 2018

 - Start with an autosomal test.
 You will learn your ethnic breakdown and for most vendors connect with other testers.
 Our recommendation is the Family Finder test from Family Tree DNA based on price, company support, and research capabilities.
 Otherwise choose AncestryDNA based on price, company support, and size of testing database.

 - For UK ancestry, check out the Living DNA test kit.
-Despite the fact that it does not yet allow you to download your DNA test or match with other testers, Living DNA does offer an amazing advantage over other DNA companies for those with UK ancestry.
+Despite the fact that it does not yet allow you to match results with other testers (coming in August 2018), Living DNA does offer an amazing advantage over other DNA companies for those with UK ancestry.
 Keep an eye on Living DNA as it expands its services such as providing a breakdown of Irish ancestry!

 PLEASE NOTE: The post content above contains affiliate links.
 This means I make a percentage of sales via these links.
 This does not INCREASE the price you pay as a consumer.
 It simply supplements my income so I can continue providing as much free genealogy content as possible through my “abundance model.”